 Power Rule for Differentiation

-This topic covers finding the derivative (gradient function) of expressions with powers of x.
-For the ESAT, the main challenge is not the differentiation rule itself, but algebraically simplifying complex expressions into a simple sum of powers before you can apply it.
+The power rule finds the derivative (gradient function) of expressions with powers of x; for the ESAT, the main challenge is not the rule itself but algebraically simplifying complex expressions into a simple sum of powers before you can apply it.

 Part of the ESAT Mathematics 2 syllabus — revision for the Engineering and Science Admissions Test (ESAT), the UAT-UK admissions test for Cambridge, Imperial, Oxford and UCL.